nihaldhamani/academic-kickstart/content/project/seeker-vision/index.md

 <center>{{< figure src="seeker-kenobi.png" title="Seeker (left) & its 'translator' Kenobi (right).
 Credit: NASA JSC" >}}</center>

-The [Texas Spacecraft Laboratory](https://sites.utexas.edu/tsl/)) (TSL), with UT Aerospace Engineering and Engineering Mechanics professor Dr. Maruthi Akella serving as Principal Investigator, was funded to develop a vision system for the Seeker-1 technology demonstration mission that launched in April 2019.
+The [Texas Spacecraft Laboratory](https://sites.utexas.edu/tsl/), with UT Aerospace Engineering and Engineering Mechanics professor Dr. Maruthi Akella serving as Principal Investigator, was funded to develop a vision system for the Seeker-1 technology demonstration mission that launched in April 2019.
 Seeker-1 is a 3U CubeSat that will be deployed from an Orbital ATK Enhanced Cygnus ISS resupply spacecraft following the completion of its resupply mission in July 2019.
 The Seeker-1 CubeSat will perform a 60-minute mission consisting of proximity operations around the Cygnus spacecraft.

 ### Project Requirements and Challenges